Batman and Batgirl fight Calendar Girl, an ex-model seeking revenge.

 - Amusing Injury: Batman throws a henchman into a car with the front open.
 The door slams shut and he screams.

-- Anti-Climactic Unmasking: Calendar Girl spends the whole episode obsessing about how no-one can see her face, leading us to think that it's some hideous botched plastic surgery she got after being forced out of modeling.
+- Anti-Climactic Unmasking: Calendar Girl spends the whole episode obsessing about how no-one can see her face, leading us to think that it's some hideous botched plastic surgery she got after being forced out of modelling.
 But when Bullock removes her mask?Batgirl: She's beautiful...

-- Bad Vibrations: A glass of water vibrates to indicate a rampaging robot T. rex.
+- Bad Vibrations: A glass of water vibrates to indicate a rampaging robot T. rex (an obvious Shout-Out to Jurassic Park).

 - Bandaged Face: Calendar Girl got surgery to help her fading beauty, and was horrified at the results (or what her deluded mind thought was the results).

 - Bound and Gagged: Three fashion executives are tied up for judgment from Calendar Girl.

 - Canon Foreigner: Calendar Girl.

 - Chippendales Dancers: Calendar Girl's Mooks are dressed up in similar costumes, providing a gender-flipped version of Bodyguard Babes.

 - Comically Missing the Point: In the beginning, a fat rich lady wishes to buy one of the clothes the fashion models on the catwalk were wearing.
 One guy asked who she's buying it for, and she hits him with her purse.
 He doesn't know why she was angry at him.

 - Don't Look at Me!: Calendar Girl covered her face with a White Mask of Doom at all times, at the risk of her Berserk Button.
 When she's unmasked at the end, a confused Batgirl whispers that "She's beautiful," but Batman solemnly replies that all she can see are the flaws.